Is Fiber Optic Better Than WiFi?

 Choosing between fiber optic and WiFi depends on how you use your internet.
 Here’s a breakdown to help you decide:

-• Gamers and professionals who rely on low latency and consistent speeds for their work or hobbies.
+• Gamers who need low latency and consistent speeds

 When meeting the demands of modern internet usage, fiber optic stands out with its unbeatable speed, reliability, low latency, and security.